RFK Jr. removes every member of CDC vaccine advisory committee

 "I've just spoken with Secretary Kennedy, and I'll continue to talk with him to ensure this is not the case," Cassidy posted on X.

-Cassidy had been a key vote in Kennedy's confirmation process, coming out in favor of Kennedy's nomination only after Kennedy offered a numer of reassurances, including not to meddle with the ACIP's recommendations.
+Cassidy had been a key vote in Kennedy's confirmation process, coming out in favor of Kennedy's nomination only after Kennedy offered a number of reassurances, including to "maintain" the committee "without changes."

 Career CDC officials usually select experts to sit on the committee out of the applications it receives, forwarding picks to the secretary to be signed off on.